gernotfeichter/personal-website/README.md

 # personal-website

-This repo contains the source code to his website: https://gernotfeichter.github.io/personal-website/
+This repo contains the source code to this website: https://gernotfeichter.github.io/personal-website/